jalejandro3/pasaporte-cultural-backend/README.md

 ## Domain Concepts

 All three aggregates (User, Activity, Participation) generate their own UUID identifiers in the domain, independent of the database.
+Entities that are reconstructed from persistence expose a `fromDatabase()` named constructor, kept separate from `create()` so that rebuilding a stored entity never regenerates its identity.

 ### User